cesarionivar/poke-app-infinite-scroll/README.md

 # Poke App

-This is an app using the API of PokeAPI
+This is an app using the API of PokeAPI to create an app with infinite scroll

 ```
 https://pokeapi.co/